SQL Databases

 1. Management of bad connection – SQL Databases

-Developers create the configuration code for connecting the database to the application or for running queries for fetching data from the system.
+Developers create the configuration code to connect the database to the application or to run queries to fetch data from the system.
 After this data has been fetched and nothing else is needed, this code must close the connection to the system.
 However, this might not take place, resulting in an increased volume of inactive sessions.
 These inactive sessions in the system utilize valuable resources that could have been deployed for other connections in the database that are presently active.

 2. Shared pool and cursors have been used badly

-Developers generally have cursors in their arsenal kits that mostly remain utilized.
-Oracle faces typically a tough time when it comes to parsing a code each time it is run without a cursor.
-This mostly adversely impacts SQL query performance that runs repeatedly.
+Developers generally have cursors in their arsenal kits that remain mostly utilized.
+Oracle typically has a tough time parsing code each time it is run without a cursor.
+This adversely impacts SQL query performance that runs repeatedly.
 An experienced and skilled DBA can recognize this issue by checking the AWR report section in the database.

 3. Bad SQL

 The performance of the SQL database depends upon the quality of its query.
 The way it is written will affect the performance of the system, and this also covers join conditions for fetching the data post-execution.
 For big tables, do not use a full table scan.
-After you have written the SQL, you should incorporate an explain plan for the SQL query to comprehend the costs of running it in the system.
-You should increase its efficiency with bind variables, indexes, and cursors.
+After you have written the SQL, you should incorporate an explanation plan for the SQL query to comprehend the costs of running it in the system.
+It would help if you increased its efficiency with bind variables, indexes, and cursors.

 4. Using sub-standard initialization parameters

 DBAs should optimize the recommended parameters for initialization.
-The use of these parameters will enhance the performance of the database.
-Check the Oracle Service Request for suggestions in case you are not sure.
+The use of these parameters will enhance the database’s performance.
+Check the Oracle Service Request for suggestions if you need more clarification.

 5. Wrong I/O database

 A good DBA will choose the right hardware for the system so that it is easily distributed over several disks to boost speed.
 The professional should discuss the subject with the rest of the network team.
 The speed at which the data should travel in the system should be considered and discussed.
-The speed of the routers, as well as the network switches, should be taken into account so that performance mistakes and other bottlenecks in the system are averted.
+The speed of the routers and network switches should be taken into account so that performance mistakes and other bottlenecks in the system are averted.

 6. Redo the log-setup issues

-It is essential for you to redo the logs as they store data from the redo buffer for Oracle to redo transactions in the event of a server crash.
-If the size of the redo log is not sufficient, multiple switches will occur in the system leading to performance issues.
+It would help if you redid the logs, as they store data from the redo buffer for Oracle to redo transactions in the event of a server crash.
+If the size of the redo log is not sufficient, multiple switches will occur in the system, leading to performance issues.
 This makes the load heavy for the archive generation to handle.

 7. Buffer cache and serialization of data blocks

-This takes place due to the deficiency of undo segments of free list sets.
-This scenario is typical for large databases with multiple active users having lesser undo segments that lead to many issues in performance.
+This takes place due to the need to undo segments of free list sets.
+This scenario is typical for large databases with multiple active users having fewer undo segments, which leads to many issues in performance.

 8. Full table scans